SmartTensors/NMFk.jl/Readme.md

 ### Examples

-Examples can be found the in the `test` and `examples` directories.

 A simple problem demonstrating NMFK can be executed as follows.
 First, generate 3 random signals in a matrix `W`: